AlessioCoser/doom-reactive-state/readme.md

 2. :zap: No compilation required
 3. :surfer: Super-Easy reactive concepts (signal, effect, derive)
 4. :four_leaf_clover: No magic, you create components that are simple HTMLElements
-5. :blossom: Just a few lines of code
+5. :hatching_chick: Only a single HTMLElement wrapper to enable a **fine-grained reactivity** on Element properties
-6. :hatching_chick: Only a single HTMLElement wrapper to enable a **fine-grained reactivity** on Element properties
+6. :lipstick: Some helper functions to easily create common reactive HTMLElement such as `Div`, `P` and `Span`.
-7. :lipstick: Some helper functions to easily create common reactive HTMLElement such as `Div`, `P` and `Span`.
+7. :twisted_rightwards_arrows: Helper functions for reactive lists and conditional rendering: [`For`](#reactive-list-of-children) for efficient reactive lists, and [`If`](#conditional-rendering-with-if) for reactive conditional flows.

 ## Examples & Docs
 - You can find **some examples** here: [Examples](https://github.com/AlessioCoser/doom-reactive-state/tree/master/examples)